inex/ixp-manager-docs-md/docs/features/app-passwords.md

 ## What is an Application-Specific Password?

-An App Password is a long, randomly generated password (usually 16 characters) that allows a specific legacy application or device—which doesn't natively support Two-Factor Authentication (2FA) or modern authentication protocols (like OAuth 2.0) - to securely access your account.
+An App Password is a long, randomly generated password (usually 16 characters) that allows a specific legacy application or device - which doesn't natively support Two-Factor Authentication (2FA) or modern authentication protocols (like OAuth 2.0) - to securely access your account.

 IXP Manager implements an application-specific password manager for the convenience of IXPs who need it and who do not have an alternative system.
 At a high-level, IXP Manager's implementation has the following features and restrictions: